vsaase/kaapana/docs/source/faq.rst

    helm uninstall --no-hooks <release-name>

-You forgot your password for the platform
+You forgot the password for accessing the platform
 -----------------------------------------

 If you want to change your password or you forgot the password, you can login directly to keycloak.
 Login with your admin user and change the password of the JIP User: